VladimirMickic/cms_warehouse/README.md

 **Author:** Vladimir Mickic · [LinkedIn](https://www.linkedin.com/in/vladimir-mickic/)

-**Do hospitals that over-order imaging also have longer ER waits?** Does ownership type predict it?
+**Do hospitals that over order imaging also have longer ER waits?** Does ownership type predict it?
 And can a hospital follow every protocol and still be unsafe?

 Three questions, 5,400+ hospitals, a bronze-silver-gold pipeline in PostgreSQL to find out.